minibits-cash/minibits_wallet/README.md

 The wallet's design has been crafted to prioritize the following primary quality properties:
 - Support both Android and iOS mobile platforms
 - Achieve fast startup time and UX (despite using React Native)
-- Minimize the risk of data/coins loss
+- Minimize the risk of data/ecash loss
 - Bring e-cash UX on par with the current standard of traditional finance (tradfi) mobile apps

 As a result, the following architectural constraints are in place:
 - Wherever available, use libraries with a fast JSI (JavaScript Interface) to native modules.
 - Avoid Expo modules.
 - Use fast storage for most wallet operations and separate local database storage to store data that incrementally grows.
-- Leverage local database as an append-only coins backup independent from fast storage.
+- Leverage local database as an append-only ecash backup independent from fast storage.

 <img src="https://www.minibits.cash/img/minibits_architecture_v2.png">

 Open architectural concepts worth wider discussion
-- [x] Contacts management - identities, sharing contacts, send coins with the UX of tradfi instant payment while keeping privacy towards mints - Implemented as NOSTR keypairs and NIP05 public sharable names that coins can be sent to
+- [x] Contacts management - identities, sharing contacts, send ecash with the UX of tradfi instant payment while keeping privacy towards mints - Implemented as NOSTR keypairs and NIP05 public sharable names that ecash can be sent to
 - [ ] Off-device backup strategy - many options exist with or without mint interaction
 - [ ] UX and naming conventions - e-cash is not always intuitive.
 UX for new users heavily depends on using the right abstractions or terms to describe what is going on.
 This wallet wants to serve as a means to test what could work.
-One of the first ideas is to avoid terms such as token or proof and propose the term coin instead.
+One of the first ideas is to avoid terms such as token or proof and propose the term --coin ++ecash instead.

 ## Download and test

-Minibits wallet is in alpha and available as of now only for Android devices.
+Minibits wallet is in early beta and available as of now only for Android devices.
 You have the following options to try it out:
+- [x] Download it from Google Play
-- [x] Join testing program on Google Play (Closed testing ongoing, submit your email to get an invite on [Minibits.cash](https://www.minibits.cash))
+- [x] Join testing program on Google Play to get early releases to test (Submit your email to get an invite on [Minibits.cash](https://www.minibits.cash))
 - [x] Download .apk file from Releases page and install it on your phone